clerma/ohhsnap/_booths/2-social-booth.md

           </p>
           <!-- Text -->
           <p class="fs-sm text-white-60 mb-0">
-           In house Graphic Designers to to create the most personalized image frames to match the theme and feel of your wedding.
+           In house Graphic Designers to create the most personalized image frames to match the theme and feel of your wedding.
           </p>
           </div>
         </div>